kingepic84/symphony-language/README.md

 ## Features

-- Automatically highlights keywords such as function, label, goto, and more.
+- Highlights keywords such as function, label, goto, and more.
-- Automatically highlights the variable names and function names such as `function main 0` and `label GO_HERE`
+- Highlights the variable names and function names such as `function main 0` and `label GO_HERE`
-- Automatically highlights the logical and mathematical operators such as `and`, `le`, and `sub`
+- Highlights the logical and mathematical operators such as `and`, `le`, `sub`, and more.
+- Highlights the stack commands, `push` and `pop`

 ## Requirements

-This extension works best with the Visual Studio Dark+ theme (stylized as "Dark+ (default dark)" in the color theme selector), as the colors tend to meld together with other themes such that it's harder to distinguish the types from one another.
-You may stay with your current theme if you are comfortable with that though.
+No requirements, just install the extension, restart VS Code, and enjoy Syntax Highlighting for the Symphony Language!

 ## Release Notes